 Much like a goal line wager, totals are adjusted in half-goal increments and will regularly include a half-goal hook to encourage bets on both sides.
 Most of the time, bettors will be offered totals of 2.5 or 3.5.
 Totals can be set at three goals or two goals for games with defensive-based squads.

-Although it’s less familiar with American sportsbooks, bettors can sometimes stumble across totals in increments of a quarter of a goal (2.75 or 3.25, for example).
+Although it’s less familiar with American sportsbooks, bettors can sometimes stumble across totals in increments of a quarter of a goal (2.75 or 3.25, for example) at places like Bet365 (check our Bet365 Review).
 Half your bet will be placed on one number and the other half placed on another.
 If you bet on the Under 2.75 goals, half of your stake would be on Under 2.5 goals, and the other half would be on Under 3 goals, which means that a final score of 2-1 would see the bettor lose the Under 2.5 and push the Under 3.

 All bet types are graded on 90 minutes plus injury time and don’t include extra time or a penalty shootout situation.
 If you’re wagering on a game where these possibilities can surface, consider this before placing your wager.